asefahmed500/codexair-google-cloud-hackathon-/README.md

     *   List synced GitHub repositories with server-side pagination and search.
 Displays total open PRs for each repository.
     *   Search synced repositories by name, full name, or primary language.
     *   Sync repositories from GitHub (fetches most recently updated, up to ~300, and updates local DB).
+    *   If the admin-controlled "Emergency Policy" is active, a warning banner will be displayed on this page.

 5.  **Semantic Code Search (AI-Powered) (`/search` & Contextual):**
     *   **Intelligent Querying:** User's natural language query or code snippet is transformed into a vector embedding by an AI model (`text-embedding-004`).